-These terms and conditions apply to Your corporate prepaid Card.
+These terms and conditions apply to Your Caxton International Payments account.
 You should read them carefully before accepting them.
-You accept them by ticking the box “I confirm that I have read, understood and agree to the Caxton FX Limited (“CFX”) prepaid Currency Card terms and conditions” as part of Your online registration.
-In these terms and conditions “You” or “Your” means the named Organisation and the Cardholder(s).
-“We”, “Us” or “Our” means the Company, Valitor Payment Services Limited or the Programme Manager, as the context may require.
+You accept them by either ticking the box “I confirm that I have read, understood and agree to the Caxton FX Limited (“CFX”) International Payments terms and conditions” as part of your online registration or by using the service following a verbal application process.

 In these terms and conditions (“Agreement”) the following words and expressions have the following meanings:

 “Account” means Your International Payments account with Caxton FX